ephes/django_async/article.md

 # Points

+* Using threads is the simplest way to do blocking I/O in parallel with minimal changes to your program
 * Trio got rid of futures
 * Traditional approaches to handle concurrent programming tend to be frightingly similar to goto
 * With threads, you usually have to be careful about shared ressources and lock accordingly because of preemptive multitasking can take over control at every moment.
 With async all code is "locked" by default and you explicitly mark those parts of the code where other stuff can happen (await)
+* python 2 check was after 100 ticks (sys.setcheckinterval)
+* python 3 is after 5ms (sys.setswitchinterval)

 # From Tom Christies article
 * Daphne (channels 1) was running on twisted, now you can use any asgi server